Daniel97er/MathBoxIT/README.md

 This algorithm calculate the great common divisior and reconstruct a linear combination with the two entered numbers Equalizer to the great common divisor.

 ### Chinese remainder theorem
 With this algorithm we can get the smallest natural number which meets the following conditions.
-From a list of equations which looks like dividend % divisor = rest
+From a list of equations which looks like: dividend % divisor = rest
 3 % 2 = 1
 8 % 3 = 3
 6 % 5 = 2

-When the divisors are all coprime the chinese remainder function can find the smallest number which
+When the divisors are all coprime the chinese remainder function can find the smallest number which solves the conditions.

+To use the function enter the number in the following format: number_list:3 8 6 mod_list:2 3 5

 ## Binary world